The Rural Entrepreneurship Program is an L&E Clinic intiative intended to support entrepreneurship outside of Madison and Milwaukee.

 For law students, participating in the Rural Entrepreneurship Program is a unique opportunity.

 For students interested in working outside of Madison or Milwaukee, working in the program can introduce them to community leaders, lawyers, and entrepreneurs in the communities where they want to practice.
 In turn, it lets the communities meet our students and see their high calibre work up close.
+For students interested in public policy, we offer the opportunity to dig in to meaningful issues that directly support rural entrepreneurship.

 When our students leave UW Law School and go out to practice, they will have a head start.